mehdihadeli/awesome-go-education/docs/mappings.md

 - [erni27/mapper](https://github.com/erni27/mapper) - A simple reflection-based struct to struct mapper library.
 - [alexsem80/go-mapper](https://github.com/alexsem80/go-mapper) - go-mapper module is designed for automatic types conversion between structs, pointers, maps and slices
 - [rendis/structsconv](https://github.com/rendis/structsconv) - A mapstruct to convert struct from one type to another
+- [jinzhu/copier](https://github.com/jinzhu/copier) - Copier for golang, copy value from struct to struct and more